Tech Stocks Today: What Just Happened in the Market?

 Why Is This Happening?

-Before today, the tech sector seemed impervious to the events of COVID-19 and the resulting economic problems.
+Before today, the tech sector seemed impervious to the events of a pandemic and the resulting economic problems.
 But tech stocks today have shown that they are not so impervious after all.

 There are different theories as to why they may have suddenly taken such a plunge.
 Generally, these stocks have been top performers, but some analysts have speculated that stock prices have diverged too far from the underlying fundamental values of the companies.

-Of course, it’s also possible that what we saw in the markets today is more reflective of broader economic concerns related to COVID-19.
+Of course, it’s also possible that what we saw in the markets today is more reflective of broader economic concerns.

 But there may be some good news on that front: Economists are expecting to see 1.35 million payrolls added for an unemployment rate that will finally tick below 10% for the first time in months.